veeqo/ruby-style-guide/README.md

 -- random github user

+*After many years of experience, and too many arguments about style, my only advice is to tread lightly, and only choose to include, in a style guide, things that have significant benefit to the community.
+Otherwise all you’re really doing is yelling into the wind, as you’ll never get consensus on anything.*

+-- Bozhidar Bastov

 # The Ruby Style Guide

 This Ruby style guide recommends best practices so that real-world Ruby